 Memory foam off-gassing and mattress toxins

-Whether it be pocket sprung mattresses, memory foam or latex mattresses they will all contain either chemical adhesives, chemically treated fabrics, petrochemicals and chemical flame retardants.
+Whether it be pocket sprung mattresses, memory foam or Hybrid mattresses they will all contain either chemical adhesives, chemically treated fabrics, petrochemicals and chemical flame retardants.
 It’s almost impossible to avoid due to the manufacture techniques and compliance regulations in the UK.
 This is not an isolated issue to mattresses though other common household items such as MDF, Kitchen laminate worktops, synthetic chair cushions, man-made rugs and adhesives all contain VOC (volatile organic compounds).

 What is a volatile organic compound?